The Third Generation (1979 film): Plot

 P.J.
 Lurz, an industrialist with an office in a Berlin high-rise, informs his American headquarters that the company has difficulty selling its security-related computer systems to the West German government in Bonn.
-Nevertheless, Lurz has hatched a secret plan to boost sales.
+However, Lurz has already hatched a secret plan to boost sales.
 Meanwhile, Susanne, Lurz's secretary, receives a phone call with the message "The world as will and idea".
 This is a code phrase among a secret group of thirty-something middle-class leftists and would-be terrorists to which she belongs.
 The phrase has been taken from the central work of the German philosopher Arthur Schopenhauer, The World as Will and Representation.
 With these words, Susanne sets an ambiguous covert plot into motion, alerting the members of the terrorist cell of an upcoming meeting.
 They are: August Brem, the ringleader; Susanne's composer husband Edgar; feminist history professor Hilde Krieger; Petra Vielhabor, a housewife who is constantly arguing with her banker husband Hans; and Rudolf Mann, a clerk in a record store.

 P.J.
 Lurz is informed by Gerhard Gast, the inspector-general of the police, that he is being watched and is under police protection.
 Gast has also arrived to pick up Susanne, his daughter-in-law.
-En route to their home, Susanne and Gerhard stop at a hotel room and have sex.
+En route to their home, Susanne and Gerhard stop at a hotel and have sex.
 They have been carrying on an affair with sado-masochistic undertones.
-The Gast family has dinner together: Gerhard, Susanne, her husband Edgar, the caustic grandfather, the delusional pianist grandmother, and the young couple's small son.
+The Gast family have dinner together: Gerhard, Susanne, her husband Edgar, the caustic grandfather, the delusional pianist grandmother, and the young couple's small son.
 During dinner Grandpa Gast tells Edgar that every generation needs a war.

 The terrorists gather at Rudolf's large apartment, but August is annoyed by the presence of Rudolf's roommate Ilse Hoffman, a drug addict.
 August sees her as a threat to their secret activities.
 Bored and with not much to do, the group spend their time playing Monopoly.
 They eagerly await the arrival of a new contact.
 His name is Paul; he arrives from training camps in Africa where he has gained experience.
 Paul is assigned to live with Hilde.
 He rapes her; however, by the following day they have become a couple.